flyaruu/flyaruu.github.io/_posts/2015-04-02-Service-Discovery-in-OSGi-and-Docker.md

 It might be somewhat opaque if you didn't know how the OSGi configuration manager worked, but the thing to take away is that it **decouples the source of the configuration from the consumer of the configuration**.

 This seems sort of obscure, but it really is powerful.
 You can create reusable components that use formally defined configuration settings, and customize how the configuration is obtained depending on the situation.
 The configuration data might simply be a file on a workstation, but in production it might be a Zookeeper-like distributed data store.

-There has been (still is, I guess) some debate about if an OSGi service is a 'micro service', I don't want to get into this, but there is no denying that going OSGi-only has a drawback that there is no free choice of technology stack: It *has* to play nice with Java, and even then some Java code is notoriously hard to get to work well in an OSGi environment.

 #### Docker